-Fixed partitions are dedicated for recording PQ reports and details (see chapter Power supply quality on page 91).
+Fixed partitions are dedicated for recording PQ reports (only for MC 770) and details.

 Figure 19: Internal memory organisation

 Memory operation

 Memory functions in a cyclic mode in compliance with the FIFO method.
 This means that only the latest records are stored in the memory that will replace the oldest ones.